z6zhai1012/SPI/README.md

 2. User Interface Design:

-        We also need user channels to control the SPI transmission, which include start, end, data, to indicate the start, end, and data of packet we are sending, data received and done signals for both sending and receiving.
+        We also need user channels to control the SPI transmission, which include start, data, to indicate the start and data of packet we are sending, data received and done signals for both sending and receiving.

 3. IO Ports: